Retail center on north end of Strip up for sale

 The building is for sale with additional retail space available for lease, according to listing brokerage Colliers Las Vegas.

-The more than 37,000-square-foot building sits on 1.8 acres at 2427 Las Vegas Blvd., South, at the corner of Las Vegas Boulevard and Sahara Avenue.
-It’s across the street from from Bonanza Gift Shop, which bills itself as the “World’s Largest Gift Shop.”
+The more than 37,000-square-foot building sits on 1.8 acres at 2427 Las Vegas Blvd.
+South, at the corner of Las Vegas Boulevard and Sahara Avenue.
+It’s across the street from the Bonanza Gift Shop, which bills itself as the “World’s Largest Gift Shop.”

 There are two ground-floor retail spaces at 3,689 square feet and 3,319 square feet for lease as well as a 13,162-square-foot space upstairs boasting a grandfathered nonrestricted gaming license.